For more than 20 years, TallMenShoes.com has been at the forefront of shoemaking. Since we have developed Elevator Shoes

-First of all, purchase a cushioned insole to insert into your shoes.
+- First of all, purchase a cushioned insole to insert into your shoes.
 You want to make sure that the insole offers heel, arch, and shock support.
-A well cushioned insole will not only add support to your feet and joints, but will also fit snugly inside your shoe to help reduce friction.
+A well-cushioned insole will not only add support to your feet and joints but also fit snugly inside your shoe to help reduce friction.
 An insole also helps to stabilize your foot inside your shoe to keep your foot in place and reduce slipping.

-Another technique that can help your shoes fit better if you have narrow feet, is the way you lace your shoes.
+- Another technique that can help your shoes fit better if you have narrow feet, is the way you lace your shoes.
 If your shoes have two sets of eyelets on each side, lace through the ones furthest from the tongue.
-This will help bring both sides of the shoe together more tightly.
-There are several different types of lacing techniques, and many of these techniques can help cure a lot of shoe problems.
-If you are not quite sure how to lace your shoes, there are several websites on the internet that offer pictures and step-by-step guides to different lacing techniques.
+This helps bring both sides of the shoe together more.
+There are several different types of lacing techniques, and many of them can help cure a lot of shoe problems.
+If you're not quite sure how to best lace your shoes, there are several websites on the internet that offer pictures and step-by-step guides to different lacing techniques.

 If you have narrow feet, try following these suggestions to reduce irritation and pain with your normal width shoes.
 You no longer have to worry if a brand comes in narrow width; with these techniques, you can now wear any type of tennis shoes that you wish.